-6 Meeting the Prudential Standard
+64 Meeting the Prudential Standard

-6.1 Approach to calculating the MCL
+6.14.1 Approach to Calculating the MCL

-These Procedures consider:
+The MCL calculation takes into account These Procedures consider:

 - Expected regional load and RRPs. - A measure of regional volatility consistent with the 2% POE target. - Market Participants' expected load, generation and reallocations. - A Market Participant's load weighted price applicable to their load, generation and reallocations. - The relevant time period, in days.